BrokanXYZ/Together-Forever/README.md

 For this project we were individually tasked with creating a 'somewhat' complex multithreaded video game with Java using a MVC architecture.

-Requirements
+**Project Requirements**

-	* Pause functionality
+ - Pause functionality
-	* Save/Load of game state
+ - Save/Load of game state
-	* Clear instructions
+ - Clear instructions
-	* Multiple threads controlling separate objects
+ - Multiple threads controlling different objects
-	* A player controlled object
+ - A player controlled object
-	* A non-player controlled object
+ - A non-player controlled object

 I spent about two weeks on and off creating this game and received an A for the assignment.
 Woo!

 *There is still a known bug for the ball to 'phase' through objects*